-This section describes the setup files - .cshrc, .login, - for the C-shell command interpreter (tcsh or csh).
+This section describes the setup files - .bashrc, .bash_profile, - for the bash command interpreter.
 Each of these files contains commands and instructions to set up (or disable) various features that affect how the system responds to you.

 The Setup Files in your Home Directory

 Each new account has a default set of initialization files.
 These files have comments ( lines starting with #) defining what different commands do.
 You may wish to modify them according to your needs.
 Make sure to save a copy of the old files before changing anything.
 You can edit these files using any text editor.

 Setting up your Terminal